-The City operates a water, wastewater, and stormwater utility in a financially sound, reliable, safe, and environmentally acceptable manner.
-The availability of water supplies is critical to this mission and is managed by both the Water Demand and Supply Policy, and the Water Efficiency Plan.
+The City operates a water utility, a wastewater utility, and a stormwater utility in a financially sound, reliable, safe, and environmentally responsible manner.
+The availability of adequate water supplies is critical to the City and is managed by the Water Supply and Demand Management Policy, the Water Efficiency Plan, and other water-related codes, rules, regulations, plans, and policies.